spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 ### Maximum Pods Custom Configuration

+Cloud service provider relevance: <font color="#FC01CC">AWS Kubernetes</font>

 WS Kubernetes clusters use reserved [elastic network interfaces (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) to enhance network stability and predictability.
 In Ocean, you can use the `reservedENIs` attribute to specify the number of ENIs to reserve per instance type (for cluster / virtual node group) for scaling purposes.
 Ocean includes reserved ENIs when calculating how many pods can be scheduled on a node.

-The Ocean autoscaler will only spin up an instance that is larger than the reserved ENIs parameter.
+The Ocean autoscaler will only spin up an instance that is larger than the `reservedENIs` attribute.

 Reserved ENI `reservedENIs` behavior is as follows: